The Pain and the Ressurection

 The roar was immense, a guttural shriek of disbelieving ecstasy.
-The scenes were immense, a mass of bug-eyed humanity cascaded deliriously.
+The scenes were biblical, a mass of bug-eyed humanity cascading deliriously.
 The moment was timeless, a sea of dreams frozen in time.

 Dale Vince can buy a football team.
 He can change its crest, colours and kit.
 He can build a new stadium and craft a new menu.
 He can even purchase a promotion.
 But he will never buy the emotion that poured forth from the stands when that ball kissed the net, propelled by a superstar in white.

 Of course, things went rapidly downhill from that incredible high, as they always seem to do.
 James Norwood missed a huge one-on-one as fortune beckoned.
-Andy Mangan was a stud away from glory, a la Gazza in Euro ’96.
-Cole Stockton squandered a semi-open goal, to the agony of all.
-And then came the onslaught.
+Andy Mangan was a stud away from glory, à la Paul Gascoigne at Euro '96.
+Cole Stockton squandered a semi-open goal, to the agony of all, and then came the onslaught.
 Then came two Forest Green goals in the space of four minutes to shatter our souls anew.

 It hurt.
 It hurt like never before.
-In the final ten minutes, as our heroes huffed and puffed helplessly, it was all too much.
-I sat down, and the tears started to flow.
+In the final ten minutes, as our heroes huffed and puffed helplessly, fruitlessly, painfully, it was all too much.
+I sat down and the tears started to flow.
 After swallowing the bitter heartache of three relegations in my lifetime, and after facing the humiliation of non-league football, I dared to dream in full once again.
 More than that, I dared to stoke that same fire in all of you.
-By now, we should know better.
-But football fans of a certain ilk just never seem to learn.
+By now, we should know better, but football fans of a certain ilk just never seem to learn.

-To fall so agonisingly short, after working so hard for 10 months and 57 games, was intolerable.
+To fall so agonisingly short, after working so hard for ten months and 57 games, was intolerable.
 To accumulate 95 points, a fantastic club record, and still fail to gain promotion, was astounding.

 Why always us?